neonkingfr/VizBench/README.md

-manifold
+VizBench
 ========

-Space Manifold - a host and framework for FFGL plugins that involve OSC/TUIO and HTTP listeners and MIDI I/O.
+A host (FFFF) and framework for FFGL plugins that involve OSC/TUIO and HTTP listeners and MIDI I/O.

-It's a work in progress, I'm putting this out in barely-usable form so people on the FreeFrame developers mailing list can take a look.
+The FFGL plugins here have been tested in Resolume (4.1.11) and FFFF.

+This is a work in progress.

 Here are the steps to exercise the things that work:

-   - Clone the Github repository http://github.com/nosuchtim/manifold
+   - Clone the Github repository http://github.com/nosuchtim/VizBench

    - Install Visual Studio 2013 Community edition